palandovalex/nvim-notify/README.md

 Make sure to use a font which supported glyphs (icons), font can be found [here](https://github.com/ryanoasis/nerd-fonts).

-24-bit colour is required, which can be enabled by adding this to your init.lua
+24-bit color is required, which can be enabled by adding this to your init.lua
 ```lua
 vim.opt.termguicolors = true
 ```